© Freedom’s Phoenix: Donna Hancock

 What has been done?

-Countries around the world have been begun to implement and update their regulations on the cryptocurrency such as Japan, China, and Australia.
+Countries around the world have begun to implement and update their regulations on the cryptocurrency such as Japan, China, and Australia.
 Malaysia has also begun to place tighter regulations in their country.
 The “Bank Negara Malaysia (BNM), its central bank, has required that conversions of cryptocurrencies into cash must be reported under the strict transactions under anti-money laundering laws.”
 Measures such as these allow the country to fully oversee the operations of terrorism financing and tracking which is essential in the battle to slow and stop it.
 The United States Congress has also followed similar measures.
 New York Democratic Representative Kathleen Rice has pushed for a bill deemed “House Resolution 2433, the Homeland Security Assessment of Terrorists’ Use of Virtual Currencies Act, would require the DHS to conduct a threat assessment on if, when, how, and why terrorist groups like ISIS are using cryptocurrencies to fund violence at home and abroad.”
 Bills such as these are what will make up the core of the fight against illegal donations and funding to ISIS.
 The bill passed the House of Representatives and is currently in the Senate.

 What can be done?